-The County projects that its 2011 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, will be \$242.8 million.
-The County's required local share of Medicaid disproportionate share payments to NHCC is expected to be approximately \$50 million in 2011.
-In the past, in addition to certain other monies, the County has met its disproportionate share payment obligations to NHCC using tobacco securitization revenues.
-By the end of 2009, tobacco securitization revenues were substantially exhausted as a source of funding for disproportionate share payments.
-The County expects to fund its 2011 and later disproportionate share payments through intergovernmental transfer payments from NHCC.
+The County projects that its 2011 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, will be \$242.3 million.
+The County's required local share of Medicaid disproportionate share payments to NHCC is expected to be approximately \$59 million in 2011.
+The County expects to fund its disproportionate share payments through inter-governmental transfer payments from NHCC.
 The 2011-2014 Multi-Year Financial Plan reflects Medicaid expenses (excluding the County's required local share of Medicaid disproportionate share payments to NHCC) of \$245.8 million in 2012, \$248.8 million in 2013 and \$251.8 million in 2014.